wknudson/startup/notes.md

 I am getting better at noticing how it is the framework of the website.
 I still find it annoying that I shouldnt do any style edits in the HTML page.

+Added some pictures and replaced the placeholders.
+I found it easy to save image as instead of link from the internet.

 ## CSS

 I did the CSS practice.
 It was kind of hard and I had to look up a lot of things because I did not know the key words.
 I got it to a point that looks good.